 Haul loops are either "rated" to hold body weight, or they are not.
 Haul loops that are rated to 9 kN or more are strong enough to hang from, but we don't recommend this.
 Unless your haul loop says that it's rated, you should assume that it is not rated.
 The Arc'teryx AR-395a has a prominent 0kN mark for its haul loop to prevent people from ever getting the idea that it's a good idea to hang from.
 Worth checking out before you purchase your harness is how easy the haul loop is to clip or unclip a biner from.
 Since it lives in the middle of the back of the harness, there is no way to see it to aid in coordination.
 We found that the haul loop on the Edelrid Zack was so small that it was impossible to clip or unclip a biner from it with the harness on, rendering it pretty much worthless.

 We've talked with a bunch of climbers who climb sport routes exclusively, and they agree that the weight of a harness is a non-issue compared to its comfort and other features.
 Weight makes a negligible difference at the crag.
-The difference between the lightest and heaviest harness in this review was a mere 3.4 ounces.
-Unless you're climbing with the mental intensity of a professional climber, saving an extra three ounces on your harness is like shooting pees at a battleship.
-That extra three ounces is about 0.12% of the weight of a 155-pound climber.
+The difference between the lightest and heaviest harness in this review is about five ounces.
+Unless you're climbing with the mental intensity of a professional climber, saving an extra few ounces on your harness is like shooting pees at a battleship.
+An extra three ounces is about 0.12% of the weight of a 155-pound climber.
 If you have the mental fortitude to push yourself enough that 0.12% makes a measurable difference in your climbing performance, props to you!
 You are truly a world-class athlete.
 For the rest of us, weight should be secondary to comfort, fit, and features.